 Easy

 Meet at the Norðurljós Guides kiosk on the main pier.
-Boarding briefing and warm flotation suits handed out.

 30-minute sail to the outer bay.
-Your biologist starts scanning with binoculars and shares the species field guide.

 Most trips see their first humpback or minke around the 30-minute mark.
-The skipper positions the schooner at legal distance and kills the engine so you can hear the blows.

 A 20-minute detour past Lundey island, home to ~100,000 breeding pairs of Atlantic puffins.